 TABLE 6.
-Bank On Account Holders' Deposits and Withdrawals at Participating
+Bank On Account Holders'

+Deposits and Withdrawals at Participating

+Institutions (Combined)

-2018
+mistitutions (combined) 2018

 Account Holders Using Direct Deposit 24%

 Account Holders Making Deposits 71%

 Average Number of Deposits per Month 3,567,387

 Average Number of Deposits per Month per Account 4.4

 Average Value of Deposits \$269

 Total Value of all Deposits \$11,502,744,381

 Account Holders making Withdrawals 83%

 Average Number of Withdrawals per Month per Account 26

 Average Withdrawal Amount \$57

 Total Value of All Withdrawals \$16,331,234,017

-usage by account holders, as well as an indication that account holders are using different features of the account (e.g. paychecks, tax refunds and public benefits).
+Direct deposit is a telling indicator of consistent usage by account holders, as well as an indication that account holders are using different features of the account (e.g. paychecks, tax refunds and public benefits).
 While a little less than a quarter of Bank On accountholders utilize direct deposit, these rates tend to be low among LMI workers.
 A survey, sponsored by Nacha, found that nearly 20% of workers did not use direct deposit, with households making less than \$50,000 a year less likely to use direct deposit and more likely to say that their employer did not offer it.
 Part-time employees were also more likely to not use direct deposit and to say that their employer did not offer it.